Adidas Jabulani

 The Jabulani (/ˌdʒæbjʊˈlɑːni/ JAB-yuu-LAH-nee, /zu/) was a football manufactured by Adidas.
 It was the official match ball for the 2010 FIFA World Cup.

 The ball is made from eight spherically moulded panels and has a textured surface intended to improve aerodynamics.
 It was consequently developed into the Adidas Tango 12 series of footballs.
+The Jabulani had a mixed reception during the World Cup due to its unusual flight pattern.
+The NASA Ames Research Center studied its performance and compared it to the +Teamgeist Berlin (used in the 2006 World Cup) and found it had a noticeable "knuckleball" effect.

 Jabulani, meaning "be happy!" in Zulu, is the imperative plural form of the verb jabula "to be happy".
 Its design was much maligned by players at the World Cup, and production ceased after two years.

 Design

 The ball was constructed consisting of eight (down from 14 in the 2006 World Cup) thermally bonded, three-dimensional panels.
 These then were spherically moulded from ethylene-vinyl acetate (EVA) and thermoplastic polyurethanes (TPU).
 The surface of the ball was textured with grooves, a technology developed by Adidas called "Grip 'n' Groove" that was intended to improve the ball's aerodynamics.
 The design had received considerable academic input, being developed in partnership with researchers from Loughborough University, United Kingdom.